MontealegreLuis/php-testing-tools/README.md

 ## Installation

 *It is recommended to use [Docker][16] and [Docker Compose][17] to run this example.
-However it is also possible to install all the required software locally and run it without the containers.*
+However, it is also possible to install all the required software locally and run it without the containers.*

 All instructions below assume a Docker setup.

-Once you have them installed, run this command:

 ```bash
 make containers     # Build the Docker images